wendepunkt/QRCodeGenerator/README.md

 ## Usage

 1. First download the User Export from Looker Studio.
+Select as many rows as needed and delete others.
 ![](images/instruction3.png)